Report: Bernie Sanders Briefed that Russia Trying to Help His Campaign

-U.S. officials have warned Sen. Bernie Sanders (I-VT) that Russia is attempting to boost his prospects of winning the White House in 2020, according to the Washington Post.
+U.S. officials have warned Sen. Bernie Sanders (I-VT) that Russia is attempting to boost his prospects of winning the White House in 2020, sources familiar with the matter told the Washington Post.

-President Donald Trump and Congressional lawmakers have also received briefings regarding the Kremlin’s efforts to boost Sanders, sources familiar with the matter told the Post.
+President Donald Trump and Congressional lawmakers have also received briefings regarding the Kremlin’s efforts to help Sanders, reports the Post.
 In a statement to the newspaper, Sanders called Russian President Vladimir Putin a “thug” and said he stands “firmly against” any efforts to interfere in U.S. elections

 “I don’t care, frankly, who Putin wants to be president,” Sanders said.
 “My message to Putin is clear: stay out of American elections, and as president I will make sure that you do.”